hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 Stabilization Region
 ********************

-In this section, We are interested in determining the direction in which an arbitrageur trades in response to a shock to the value of the spread asset.
+In this section, the authors are interested in determining the direction in which an arbitrageur trades in response to a shock to the value of the spread asset.
 If an arbitrageur increases his position in the spread asset in response to an adverse shock, his trading is likely to have a stabilizing effect on the mispricing, contributing to its elimination in equilibrium.
 Conversely, if the arbitrageur decreases his position